Skip to main content

 Tips

 Refresh interval: The default refresh interval is 60 seconds, which works well for most use cases.
-You can lower it for faster updates during active matches, but keep in mind that very low intervals increase API usage.
+You can lower it for faster updates during active matches.

 Positioning in OBS: After adding the Browser Source, you can further adjust its position and size within OBS using the transform controls.
 The overlay is designed for a 1920x1080 canvas, but it scales to other resolutions.